Part II: Numpy implementation

 D = D - np.round(D / l) * l in the original code.
 Instead we need to use

-np.round(D / l, 0, out) which is pointed out here
+np.round(D / l, 0, out) which is pointed out in this github issue

 pdist_numba_serial is a serial implementation.
 The nature of pair-wise distance computation allows us to parallelize the process by simplifying distributing pairs to multiple cores/threads.
 Fortunately, Numba does provide a very simple way to do that.
 The for loop in